ACA's Work is Crucial to the Viability of the Sport Fishing Sector in a Commercially-Driven Industry

 The meeting will be informal.
 The meeting will give a quick overview of the Council process, including the annual setting of charter management measures.
 More than anything though, this will be an opportunity for sport fishermen and charter operators to ask questions, discuss their concerns, and identify any priorities.

 The North Pacific Fishery Management Council will be hosting an informational Webinar on the proposed Trawl Abundance Based Management (ABM) on September 20.
-Link will be published on their website and on our website when details are released.
+Council Staff has posted details about this online workshop here.

 The comment period is now open for the Proposed Rule which would require all Charter Halibut Permit (CHP) holders to annually register their permits in order for those permits to be valid for the upcoming season.
 Click here for the Proposed Rule.